skelloapp/terraform-aws-bedrock/README.md

 - existing\_kb: The Knowledge Base ID (e.g., kb-abc123) that you want to attach to the Bedrock Agent.

 - kb\_state: Set this to the current state of the KB (typically "ENABLED").

-- use\_existing\_kb: This must be set to true to ensure the module correctly attaches the specified existing Knowledge Base.

 ## Bedrock Guardrails